3 Days on Hawaii’s Big Island: Volcanoes, Lava & Stars, Oh My!

 You’re out on the northeast side of Hawaii, so rise and shine to explore the lava floes on foot – even if you didn’t stay in the area, there are hiking paths where you can get up close and personal with the newest parts of the island.

-Another option is to try your hand at surfing in the morning; Hilo is a great spot for surfing and there are some good schools where you can book a lesson or rent a board.
-A couple include Hilo Surfboard Company and Hulakai.
+For your last day, another option is to try your hand at surfing in the morning; Hilo is a great spot for surfing and there are some good schools where you can book a lesson or rent a board.
+Check out Hulakai to arrange this if you’re keen.

 Assuming you’ll fly out at some point this day (probably in the afternoon), you’ll need to make your way back from Hawaii’s northern shore to the airport near Kailua-Kona.
 This can be time-consuming since many of Hawaii’s highways are two-lane roads.
 Be sure to give yourself extra time!